txbm/blog-posts/rust-patterns-for-lifetime-management/rust-patterns-for-lifetime-management.md

 ## Patterns

-We enumerate the following list of five “lifetime patterns” with pointers on when to consider them appropriate and provide runnable code examples:
+We enumerate the following list of five “lifetime patterns” with pointers on when to consider them appropriate.

 [Borrow Everything]()